Zagreb Croatia Travel Guide

 Croatia transitioned to the Euro (EUR) on January 1, 2023, simplifying cost calculations for many international travelers.
 This section breaks down expenses for different ways of traveling.

 Banks and devoted exchange offices also provide currency exchange services.
 Compare exchange rates and look for commissions.
-ATMs typically offer competitive rates.
+ATMs typically offer affordable rates.
 Visa, Mastercard, and Maestro are widely accepted in hotels, restaurants, larger shops, and supermarkets.
 Smaller establishments or street vendors might prefer cash.

 Limited options for high-end dining or private tours.